NYC Mayor Eric Adams indicted on criminal charges – DW – 09/26/2024

 NYC Mayor Eric Adams indicted on criminal chargesSeptember 26, 2024

-Media outlets say Adams, a Democrat, could appear in court as soon as Thursday.
+Media outlets said Adams, a Democrat, could appear in court on the same day.

-In a speech recorded at his official residence, Adams, said he would remain in office, describing any charges he may face as “entirely false, based on lies.”
+In a speech recorded at his official residence, Adams said he would remain in office, describing any charges he may face as "entirely false [and] based on lies."

 Adams is the first mayor in New York City history to be indicted while in office.